Hey beautiful mamma's…

 I don't want it to be overwhelming for you.

 Just sit down with a pen and paper and jot down some rough ideas for your blog goals, along with what you want to get from your blog and what you want to give with your blog.

 This will help you get clarity from the “off” as to why you're starting this journey in the first place.

 Now we can move onto the actual “getting started” stage…

 1. First things first -Choose your Niche!

 A niche is basically the topic you need to pick that you want to blog in!

-It's one of the most important aspects to blogging when you're first starting out, because all your content (blog posts & freebies etc) will be created around this topic.
+It's one of the most important aspects of blogging when you're first starting out because all your content (blog posts & freebies etc) will be created around this topic.

 Ideally, you want to be “niching down”.